Dynamic Security Controls - Apache Ranger Integration

-In this tutorial we will introduce the latest innovation that we have added to Dremio’s dynamic security control capabilities.
-With the 3.0 release, we’ve added Apache Ranger integration into the product.
-We will go on an overview of the ranger-based policy enforcement procedures, we will also exercise the different permissions that you can grant to Dremio users when using Ranger, and last but not least we will demonstrate how to implement [row level security controls]
+In this tutorial, we will go on an overview of the ranger-based policy enforcement procedures, we will also exercise the different permissions that you can grant to Dremio users when using Ranger, and last but not least we will demonstrate how to implement row level security controls.

 The steps that we are about to show, work for Enterprise and Community editions of Dremio.

 To get the most of this tutorial, we recommend that you first follow getting oriented to Dremio and working with your first dataset tutorials.
 In addition, we will be using ranger 0.7.
 And the latest deployment of Dremio.

 For this tutorial, we will be using the same AD/LDAP for both Ranger and Dremio since we will be utilizing the same users and groups.
 We are also going to use pre-defined Ranger policies as follows:

 In addition, we will be using a fictitious ‘Production’ database composed of 20 tables located in Hive, however, for this tutorial we will be applying the policies to the four tables listed above.
 You will also have the opportunity to see how we interact with Ranger’s audit screen, as well as how Ranger security is enabled in Dremio once you connect to a data source.

 For this tutorial we will be using Ranger 0.7.

 In this diagram, we see the Dremio cluster on the right and the Hive environment on the left.
 In traditional Hive, you have the metastore which contains all the information about the data stored in HDFS in terms of stats, files, rows, tables and columns, along with Hive Server 2 instances which serve ODBC and JDBC requests from above.